sunainapati/sunainapati.github.io/_posts/2025-04-05-Introduction-to-Coding-theory.md

 # Introduction

-Suppose two parties, Alice and Bob, wish to communicate over a channel that may be unreliable---that is, parts of the message may get corrupted or altered during transmission.
+Suppose two parties, Alice and Bob, wish to communicate over a channel that may be unreliable.
+That is, parts of the message may get corrupted or altered during transmission.
 To ensure robust communication, we want the recipient to be able to detect such corruption, and ideally, recover the original message even in the presence of errors.

 We assume that the channel allows the transmission of strings over a fixed finite alphabet.
 This alphabet could be a finite field (e.g., $\mathbb{F}_q$), binary symbols (bits), or even characters from the English alphabet.